-Now we can say that the options are worthy of consideration.
-Take a look at these (5) electric foldable bicycles in our review and you won’t be disappointed.
-It will ultimately come down to specs, performance and budget.
-But for more about how we chose these top picks see our section, How To Choose The Best Electric Folding Bike For You.
+These are the top-rated folding e-bikes.
+The best electric folding bicycle for you will ultimately come down to specs, performance and budget.
+For more about how we chose the top-rated folding e-bikes see our section, How To Choose The Best Electric Folding Bike For You.

-Quick Answer: The 5 Best Electric Folding Bikes Reviewed
+Quick Answer: The 5 Best-Rated Folding Electric Bikes

 - e-JOE Epik Sport Edition SE

 This is an upgraded version of a very popular, comfortable, and value for money electric folding bike.
 It now has more power and improvements over its predecessors, albeit with an increase in price.

 5 levels of pedal assist and a thumb throttle allow you to control the amount of power, with a top speed of 20 mph.
 When power is applied, it is not overwhelming.
 You remain in control of the 500-watt geared hub motor at all times.

 The battery is a 36v 9 Ah Lithium-ion model.
 You can get 20-30 miles of range on one charge, in part thanks to the motor inhibitor that cuts power when the brakes are applied.